csuarez689/shorterURL/README.md

 ## About

-Custom URL shortener made in Laravel & VueJS
+Custom URL shortener made in Laravel & Tailwind